marlam/bino/doc/bino-manual.md

 # Slideshows

 You can play slideshows of images (or videos) simply by making a playlist.
+In the GUI, use the Playlist menu, and on the command line, just list multiple files to play.

-This works in the GUI as well as from the command line.
-By default, the *wait* status of the playlist will be switched on, which means that the next media in the playlist will only be displayed after you press the N key, or choose Playlist/Next from the menu.
+By default, the next image/video in the playlist will only be displayed after you press the N key, or choose Playlist/Next from the menu or the on-screen user interface.

+When the *wait* status of the playlist is switched off instead, the next media will play as soon as the previous is finished.

-For automatic media switching based on predefined presentation times, use the scripting mode as in the following example:
+For a scripted slideshow with predefined presentation times for each image or video, use the scripting mode as in the following example:
 ```
 set-fullscreen on
 playlist-load my-slideshow.m3u